Whether you’re setting up shop or looking to reach new customers, you’re going to need an eye-catching and stylish promotional flyer.

 If your budget won’t stretch to that and you must use stock images, aim for photos that feel casual, informal, and friendly.
 Browse a range of high-quality stock images over at Envato Elements.

 It can seem a shame to restrict your photos or illustrations to just a small part of your flyer.
 But there’s no need to compromise with your design considerations for a professional-looking flyer!

-You can turn striking photos into the main attraction by placing them behind other items of content, like text and color.
+You can turn striking photos into the main attraction when making a good flyer.
+Try placing them behind other items of content, like text and color.
 Gradients and transparency effects are fantastic for allowing you to step outside the usual boxy grid layout and create a layered effect in your design.

 These professional flyers let graphics and color take center-stage.
 But by reducing the opacity of the colored element and adding subtle gradients, the designer can make the text appear legible and stylish to boot.

-When working with small page sizes, don’t feel limited to a basic grid layout.
-Layered designs can look particularly striking and are a surprisingly simple way of making flyers that look professionally designed.
+When working with small page sizes while designing a flyer, don’t feel limited to a basic grid layout.
+Layered designs can look particularly striking and are a surprisingly simple way of making effective flyers that look professionally designed.

 8. Use Shape to Create a Cool, Modular Design